MahdiHDev/MahdiHDev/README.md

 You can customize it further based on your style!

 - 🔭 I’m currently working on E commerce (frontend + backend)
-- 🌱 I’m currently learning Redux toolkit
+- 🌱 I’m currently learning Typescript
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about Web Development